-- Crown loans would be available to industry Signatories only, subject to qualifying criteria - A Crown loan may be granted only as a last resort, meaning that industry Signatories must exhaust all other financial options before applying for a Crown loan - Crown loans for response costs only may be available from 1 July 2017, from which time cost sharing will begin for responses under the GIA Deed - An interest to be charged on Crown loans that will adequately reflect the cost to government of lending the money, as well as the risk to government - If a Crown loan is advanced, subject to qualifying criteria, the loaned amount, including any interest incurred, will need to be repaid within a time-period likely to be up to 10 years
+- Crown loans would be available to industry GIA Deed Signatories only, subject to qualifying criteria - A Crown loan may be granted only as a last resort, meaning that industry Signatories must exhaust all other financial options before applying for a Crown loan - Crown loans for response costs only may be available from 1 July 2017, from which time cost sharing will begin for responses under the GIA Deed - Interest to be charged on Crown loans will adequately reflect the cost and risk to government of lending the money - If a Crown loan is advanced, subject to qualifying criteria, the loaned amount, including any interest incurred, will need to be repaid within a time-period likely to be up to 10 years

-Qualifying criteria for an industry organisation to meet will likely include:
+Eligibility criteria for an industry organisation to meet will likely include (but not limited to):

-- Providing evidence as to the quantum of a Crown loan sought, including confirmation of the validity of the response costs incurred - Providing evidence that the industry Signatory does not have assets to provide a reputable financial institution with security for a loan - Having an asset or levy order in place that would provide the Crown with security for a loan e.g. this could be a Biosecurity Act Levy with no expiry date, set at zero-rate, and activated within a pre-agreed maximum when required.
+- Providing evidence that all other possible options for sourcing the funding have been exhausted - Having an asset or levy order in place that would provide the Crown with security for a loan e.g. this could be a Biosecurity Act Levy with no expiry date, set at zero-rate, and activated within a pre-agreed maximum rate when required.
 Noting that a Commodity Levies Act levy may only provide suitable security for a Crown loan if the term of the loan is shorter than what remains of the six-year term of the levy order (see Commodity Levies Act levy, p.7) - Demonstrating an ability to repay the loan, including interest, within the required time-period, by forecasting its potential future revenue stream - Meeting other criteria that MPI may from time-to-time notify industry Signatories of